samzhang111/faculty-trajectories/README.md

 ## Data

 For ease of replicability, we include the data in `import/input/adjusted_productivities.csv`.
 This data is directly taken from [Way, Morgan, Clauset, and Larremore (2017)](https://www.pnas.org/doi/full/10.1073/pnas.1702121114), with slightly stricter inclusion criteria (see paper).

+## Miscellaneous
+Software was developed and tested on Python 3.11.
+Typical install times depend on user environment, ranging from 30 seconds to 10 minutes.